VeronikaBogdan/rsschool-cv/cv.md

 **E-mail:** veron9399bogdan@gmail.com
 **Telegram** @veron9399
 ## **Information About Myself**
 I'm a second-year student of Faculty of Mechanics and Mathematics of BSU.
 I enjoy mathematics, do different sums and love algorithms therefore nowadays I study in the 2nd course at this faculty.
 Every week or every day I try to learn something new even in the summer.
+In the first course I learn how to work with my groupmates on different projects connected with creation web-sites.
+I'm interested in it.
+I want to be a part of this exiting process in real life.
+And now I want to train more in order to be a full-fledged and competent part of the team in the future.
 ## **Skills**
 + HTML&CSS
 + JS